raspberrypilearning/physical-computing-with-python/trafficlights.md

 1. Try adding the button for a pedestrian crossing.
 The button should move the lights to red (not immediately), and give the pedestrians time to cross before moving back to green until the button is pressed again.

-1. Now try adding a buzzer to beep quickly to indicate that it is safe to cross, for the benefit of visually-impaired pedestrians.
+1. Now try adding a buzzer to beep quickly to indicate that it is safe to cross, for the benefit of visually impaired pedestrians.

 ## What next?